Code of Practice for Research Degree Candidature and Supervision 2024-25

 22.34 Should a member of the original examining team be unable or unwilling (e.g. failure to respond within expected timescales) to complete the assessment of further work required of a student following the examination outcome (e.g. minor or modest amendments and/or attendance at any additional viva voce), the Faculty Director of the Graduate School should submit a proposal to the Postgraduate Research Quality Monitoring and Enhancement (PGR QME) Subcommittee for a new examiner to be appointed.

 22.35 As specified in section 15 of the Regulations for Research Degrees (Outcomes of the Examination), a research student who fails to submit an amended or revised thesis by the date set by the examiners shall normally be regarded as having failed the examination, the recommendations of the examiners shall lapse and the candidate shall be deemed to have withdrawn from the degree.
-In exceptional circumstances a revised date for submitting corrections may be approved in accordance with the Regulations Governing Special Considerations and Suspension of Candidature for Postgraduate Research Students.
+In exceptional circumstances a revised date for submitting corrections may be approved in accordance with the Regulations Governing Special Considerations and Pause in Study for Postgraduate Research Students.

 22.36 The award will be made by Senate on the recommendation of the Faculty Education and Student Experience Subcommittee.

 23.1 The results of research should be freely available.
 Theses are accessible in the University Library or electronically through the University of Southampton Research Repository.
-Research theses may be subject to restriction only in exceptional circumstances but where this is necessary, the Faculty Director of the Graduate School, in their capacity as Chair of Faculty Graduate School Subcommittee may, on behalf of Senate, approve an initial embargo for a period not exceeding three years from the date of examination.
-Any subsequent request to extend an embargo will require the approval of the Director of the Doctoral College and such a period of extension may not exceed one year in duration.
-Each instance of approval of restriction of access should be reported by the Faculty to the University Library.
-The University Library will maintain a master list to be presented annually to the Doctoral College Committee.
+In exceptional circumstances, access to a thesis may be restricted, through embargo by the Faculty Director of the Graduate School, in their capacity as Chair of Faculty Graduate School Subcommittee, where such restriction is regarded as desirable on commercial grounds, pending publications or patent applications, or as necessary to maintain confidentiality, national security, or the safety of those involved in the research (e.g. students, supervisors, and participants).
+The period of restriction shall be determined by the Faculty Director of the Graduate School but shall normally not exceed three years from the date of examination (or twelve months for pending publications).
+The period of restriction may be subject to extension in some circumstances and will require the approval of the Director of the Doctoral College.
+The period of extension may not exceed one year in duration.
+Each instance of approval of restriction of access to a thesis should be reported by the Faculty to the University Library, via the Permission to Deposit thesis process.
+The University Library will maintain a master list of thesis embargoes which should be presented annually to the Doctoral College Committee.

 Complaints procedure